 This indicator measures the proportion of firms with a woman among the owners.
 No APEC aggregate value was calculated, since the available data did not meet the aggregation criteria.
 Data for Chinese Taipei is available from 2008 to 2015.
 Data for 2009 is only available for Indonesia; the Philippines; Russia; and Viet Nam.
 Data for 2010 is only available for Chile; Mexico; and Peru.
 Data for 2012 is only available for China and Russia.
 Data for 2015 is only available for Indonesia; Malaysia; Papua New Guinea; the Philippines and Viet Nam.
-Data for 2016 is only available for Indonesia; Malaysia; Papua New Guinea; the Philippines and Viet Nam.
-Data for 2016 is only available for Indonesia.
+Data for 2016 is only available for Thailand.